 Function Follows Form

-Bridges Simulations plus Lab Work on Frog Neuromuscular Junction Sheds Light on Human Diseases
+Simulations on XSEDE Resource plus Lab Work on Frog Neuromuscular Junction Sheds Light on Human Diseases

 When a nerve cell passes a message to its neighbors, it must do so via chemicals sent across the synapse—a small space between the cells.
 Early researchers studied a synapse called the frog neuromuscular junction (NMJ) because it is large and easy to work with.
-But its differing organization and behavior compared to mammalian synapses led many scientists to dismiss it as not relevant to human biology.
-A team from the University of Pittsburgh and PSC performed simulations on the Bridges supercomputer and parallel lab experiments on the frog and mouse NMJ.
+But its different organization and behavior compared to mammalian synapses led many scientists to dismiss it as not relevant to human biology.
+A team of University of Pittsburgh and XSEDE Extended Collaborative Support Service (ECSS) scientists performed simulations on the XSEDE-allocated Bridges supercomputer at the Pittsburgh Supercomputing Center (PSC) and parallel lab experiments on the frog and mouse NMJ.
 They showed that, when reorganized into the same geometric pattern as in the mouse, the components of the frog NMJ act like those in the mouse.
 Lessons from the work are already being used to design candidate drugs to treat human neuromuscular diseases.

 Why It’s Important: